nearform/temporal_tables/README.md

 This required the original extentions to be installed, but will automatically add it to the database.

-In the current version `versioning_function.sql` is 3.5x slower than `versionin_function_simple.sql` and around 7x slower then the original version, but still execute the updates (the slowest operation) under 1ms on avarage.
+On the test machine (my laptop) the complete version is 2x slower than the nochecks versions and 16x slower than the original version.

+Two comments about those results:
+- original c version makes some use of caching (i.e to share an execution plan), whilst this version doesn't.
+This is propably accounting for a good chunk of the performance difference.
+At the moment there's not plan of implementing such caching in this version.
+- The trigger still executes in under 1ms and in production environments the the network latency should be more relevant than the trigger itself.